dhellmann/pymotw-3/source/configparser/index.rst

 :class:`ConfigParser` includes methods for examining the structure of the parsed configuration, including listing the sections and options, and getting their values.
-This configuration file includes two sections for separate web services:
+This configuration file includes two sections for separate web services.

 .. literalinclude:: multisection.ini